September 11, 2024

 Potassium Monopersulfate (MPS)

-• Application: A non-chlorine oxidizer that operates by reducing organic pollutants.
+• Application: A non chlorine pool shock that operates by reducing organic pollutants.

 • Effectiveness: It does not sanitize but does help keep chlorine effective by oxidizing waste.

-• Best for: Regular maintenance, particularly for indoor or hot tub pools.
+• Best for: Regular pool maintenance, particularly for indoor or hot tub pools.

 • Caution: This is not a replacement for chlorine-based shocks but a supplementary treatment.